cpanel/elevate/docs-website-src/content/_index.md

 ### Stage 4

-At this stage we should now run Alamalinux 8 (or RockyLinux 8).
+At this stage we should now be running the new operating system.
 Update cPanel product for the new distro.

-Restore removed packages during the previous stage.
+Restore packages removed during the previous stage.

 ### Stage 5